szastupov/musicbot/README.md

 Go ahead and [try it](https://telegram.me/MusicCatalogBot)!

-**UPDATE**: The bot is blocked on iOS due to Apple complaints.
-Well, that was expected.
-Good luck Apple with your walled garden, I'm not buying iOS anymore.
+**UPDATE**: The bot is blocked on iOS due to Apple complaints, but you still can build your own from source or docker image and use privatly.

 ![Screenshot](http://i.imgur.com/vRNxnDS.png)